wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-work-with-parameters/includes/1-introduction.md

 - Working with parameters

 > [!TIP]
-> You will likely need to deliver this module to some of your customers to help close sales.
-As you take this train-the-trainer guide, consider how you and your partners could present the content to your customers.
+> As you take this train-the-trainer guide, consider how you and your partners could present the content to your customers.

 ## How to teach this module